3 Perfect Days of Winter Fishing

 Upper Owens River

 Since you just arrived in Mammoth Lakes and the fish won’t start feeding until mid-morning, you’ll want a leisurely morning.
-Swing by the Breakfast Club for a hot and hearty breakfast, and grab a fresh baked muffin to go for a late morning snack.
+Swing by The Breakfast Club for a hot and hearty breakfast, and grab a fresh baked muffin to go for a late morning snack.
 The Troutfitter is conveniently next door, so you pop in and pick up any winter fishing supplies that you might need.

 Once you are fueled up and have all the supplies you need, you’ll head out to the Upper Owens River.
 The river is the main watershed in the Eastern Sierra and is fed by spring creeks and snowmelt.
 Many tributaries to the river are in the upper elevations of the High Sierra.